JensRantil/jensrantil.github.io/content/posts/2023-09-13_the-theater-tasks-that-add-value.md

 "customer-impacting", but when poking around to understand the objective of the initiative, I struggle to see the immediate customer benefit.
 It's made me question why we are doing the work - making it feel like it's a waste of our time.
-The problem is I have been equating "stakeholder" with "customer" when the real stakeholder has not been clearly communicated.
+The problem is, I have been equating "stakeholder" with "customer" when the real stakeholder has not been clearly communicated.

 I suspect this has to do with customer-first organizations implicitly